Yang Xi (volleyball)

-Yang Xi (杨希, born 1956 in Anxin County) is a Chinese former volleyball player.
+Yang Xi (杨希, born 1956, in Anxin County) is a Chinese former volleyball player.
 She was a member of the Chinese national team that won gold at both the 1981 FIVB Women's World Cup and the 1982 FIVB Women's World Championship.
 She also won a silver medal at the 1978 Asian Games and a gold medal at the 1982 Asian Games, after which she retired.

+Coaching

-In 1989 she began coaching the Western Kentucky Lady Toppers.
-She later became a businesswoman in the US.
+In 1989, Yang began coaching the Western Kentucky Lady Toppers.

+Personal life

+Yang later became a businesswoman in the US.
 In 2012, she opened a school in Beijing which sought to incorporate western-style education with Chinese sports schools.